Scott Mendes: Personal life

-Soon after the death of his fellow bull rider and good friend, Brent Thurman (who died from injuries suffered at the 1994 National Finals Rodeo), Mendes became a "born again" Christian.
+Soon after the death of his fellow bull rider and good friend, Brent Thurman in 1994, Mendes became a "born again" Christian.
 He responded by wanting to spread the word amongst many of his fellow rodeo cowboys.
 He and his wife, Angel, are founders, owners and operate Western Harvest Ministries.
 The national headquarters is an outreach ranch located in Weatherford, Texas.
 It serves as the foundation for a Christian bull riding league and training camp.

 Mendes met his wife Angel during his rise to fame riding bulls.
 He has two sons, Kaden and Kolten, and a daughter Jorden.
 His children also exhibit various rodeo talents.

 Philosophical and/or political views

 Mendes is the Pastor of Western Harvest Ministries, and founder of several Christian organizations building cowboy character for youth.
 He also travels throughout the country ministering in several churches, and is a corporate motivational speaker.
 He has made several television appearances on worldwide Christian stations, such as Trinity Broadcasting Network.